Baked Ziti With Spinach, Zucchini & Mushrooms

 • Cook ziti according to package

-• Chop zucchini, spinach, mushrooms and parsley.
+• Chop zucchini, spinach and mushrooms.

 • Saute zucchini in olive oil for three minutes.
 Add spinach and mushrooms and saute for two additional minutes.